jsbots/AutoFish/README.md

 - <img src="guide_img/icons/good.png" width="15" height="15">  **Vanilla**: kronos-wow.com
   - <img src="guide_img/icons/good.png" width="15" height="15">  **Turtle WoW**: turtle-wow.org (use blue switch for better performance)

+## Disclaimer :warning:

+  Using bots in most of the games is prohibited, by doing so you should understand all the risks such an act entails: being banned, losing account, losing real money etc.

+  Use this software at your own risk.
+No one will be responsible for any consequences except yourself.
+I don't guarantee anything related to the bot and the software is provided *as is*. **If you aren't ready for this, do not use this software.**

+  To minimize risks all the delay values were randomized: delays between clicks/pressing, sleep time (optional), reaction time (optional), after hook time (optional), the curvature and the speed of the mouse (optional), random click on the bobber, random highlighting of the bobber, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.

+  Using common sense while using the bot will help to reduce risks of being banned:
+  - **Don't leave the bot alone for a long time.**
+  - **Don't fish in one place all the time.**
+  - **Try to combine gameplay between fishing: run some dungeons, chat with somebody etc.**

+  Anyone who can see you for more than 15m on one spot might suspect something and report you, or might not.
+It all depends on many external factors: who, where and why.
+In my opinion, the biggest problem with people being banned is because they don't know how to cheat, not because of the software.
+So again, if you decided to step on this path: think and use common sense, no software will do this for you.

+  :bangbang:  Read [this](https://www.ownedcore.com/forums/wow-classic/wow-classic-guides/933772-what-you-need-know-if-you-want-use-fishing-bot.html#post4281886) and use **Miss on purpose** and **Log in/Log out** options as described in that guide.
+You can change **Sleep after hook** and **Random sleep** options to wider random range (e.g Randomly sleep from 1 - 10 min) to make number of casts per session even more randomized.
+All this will decrease the efficiency but might save your account.
+It's up to you what's more important.

 ## Guide :blue_book:

 The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.**